svandenhoven/QuestionOfTheDay/readme.md

 ## 👌 Set it up

-1. Copy "qotdfunctions/TokenProvider/local.settings.template.json" to qotdfunctions/TokenProvider/local.settings.json" and add the key of your FluidRelay Service in Azure.
+1. Build the required infrastructure using the deploy.bicep file in the script folder
+    1. Create resource group with:

+        ``` code
+        az group create --name rg-qotd-test --location westeurope
+        ```

+    1. Create resources.
+This will deploy Fluid Relay Service, Azure Function App and Static Web App.
+The key for the FluidRelay is added as configuration key in the configuration of the Azure Function

+        ``` code
+        az deployment group create --name myQOTDDeployment1 --resource-group rg-qotd-test --template-file deploy.bicep --parameters appName='qotd' resourceLocation='westeurope'
+        ```

-1. Build and deploy the Azure Function that will be the token provider for the Azure Relay Service
+1. Deploy the Azure Function for the token provider to the created Azure Function App.
+Go to command line to the folder  and execute following command.
+Replace FunctionAppName with your FunctionApp name:

+    ```code
+    func azure functionapp publish <FunctionAppName>
+    ```

 1. Copy "client/src/questionList example.js" to "client/src/questionList.js" and add your own questions
 1. Copy "client/src/app.config.template.js" to "client/src/app.config.js" and add your own configuration from your own FluidRelay service in Azure.
 Use the azure functions url for tokenProvierUrl
-1. Build the client and deploy to a Azure Static Web Site
+1. Build the client and deploy to a Azure Static Web Site.
+You should be able to test the app now in the browser

+To test in Teams:

 1. Change the configurationUrl in the client/manifest/manifest.json to the Azure Static Web Site
 1. Create a zip for the manifest to be able to deploy in Teams
 1. Deploy the manifest to Teams and add the Teams App to a meeting